SpaceX’s Elon Musk to visit space … with Virgin Galactic?

-Category: Space Hits: 1SpaceX CEO Elon Musk unveiled the company’s manned spacecraft, the Dragon V2, designed to carry astronauts into space, during a news conference on May 29, 2014, in Hawthorne, California.
+Category: Space Hits: 8SpaceX CEO Elon Musk unveiled the company’s manned spacecraft, the Dragon V2, designed to carry astronauts into space, during a news conference on May 29, 2014, in Hawthorne, California.
 Image via Kevork Djansezian/ Fortune.

 As Virgin Galactic’s Richard Branson and Blue Origin’s Jeff Bezos race into space, a third billionaire is also reportedly contemplating his own adventure in space tourism: Elon Musk.
 He’s reserved a seat to fly with Virgin Galactic, according to the company’s founder, Branson, while speaking with The Sunday Times in London on July 12, 2021.
 Tickets are rumored to go for $250,000.
 And Musk has reportedly put down a $10,000 deposit.
 Just when the business magnate will venture into space, though, remains unknown.